Lawrencium77/quant_blog/Fast and Flexible GPU Quantization for Transformers.md

 $$Q(r)=\textrm{Int}(r/S)-Z$$

-Here, $Q, r$ are the INT output and FP input, while $S, Z$ are a scale factor and bias.
+Here, $Q, r$ are the INT output and FP input, while $S, Z$ are a scale factor and bias. $\textrm{Int}$ is a function that rounds to the nearest integer.
 To minimize inference cost, we can set $Z=0$ (we do this for our GPU implementation).

 The corresponding dequantization equation is even simpler: